doomemacs/doomemacs/README.md

 > What we do every night, Pinky...

-This is Emacs for stubborn vimmers and megalomaniacal mice alike.
-Its goals are: first, to emulate vim as best it can, and second, surpass it in any possible way.
-Narf uses [Evil-mode](https://gitorious.org/evil/pages/Home) to emulate vim, Cask to manage plugins, and a slew of jury-rigged neckbeard shenanigans to keep my mountain dew cool.
+This is the Emacs configuration for stubborn vimmers and megalomaniacal mice alike.
+It strives to emulate vim as best it can, and surpass it in any way possible.

-It is tailored for OSX users running Emacs **24.5+**
+It is tailored to my needs as a software developer, data scientist and writer, running OSX and Emacs **25.1+**.

-Any contributions or suggestions are welcome.
-The world won't take over itself.

 ## Installation